 - Generation and Load Data Provision Methodology (GLDPM)

 The CGMM defines relevant scenarios and the contents of the Common Grid Model.
 The GLDPM details what kind of data TSOs need from market participants in order to create their national, individual grid models, which are then merged with individual grid models of other TSOs to form the Common Grid Model.

-The Guideline on Capacity Allocation and Congestion Management (Commission Regulation (EU) 2015/1222) obligates APG to publish the aforementioned methodologies.
+The Guideline on Capacity Allocation and Congestion Management (GL CACM, Commission Regulation (EU) 2015/1222) and the Guideline on Forward Capacity Allocation (GL FCA, Commission Regulation (EU) 2016/1719) obligate APG to publish the aforementioned methodologies.